anajera05/ArtSphere/README.md

   * Using Chat helped me rewrite the rules so authenticated users could upload their own profile photos while preventing unauthorized access
 * Creating Previews: To help create more complex UI, we used Gemini to update our files to allow us to render previews that would not break our code
   * Example prompt: Why does the preview for X not render?
+* Test cases:
+  * Helped with setting up mock FirebaseAuth and FirebaseUser for testing offline authentication and session persistence, and provided example structures for unit tests, which served as a basis for artwork and event input validation
+* KDoc:
+  * Helped with generating KDoc comments for functions and classes, which were manually checked and reviewed to ensure accuracy and clarity.

 Analysis of Helpfulness and Limitations:
 * Helpfulness: